avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 			response: 200 or 400
 			response_type: status code
 			description: Both an Applicant or an Advisor can use this endpoint.
 An Applicant can use this endpoint to respond to "TOYS_WANTS_CHANGE"--where Advisor has offered 3 times and the Applicant picks one and the Tour becomes accepted.
 Vice versa for the Advisor.

-!!!!
-NEW
-			/request-modification
-			method: post
-			parameters:
-				auth: auth_token // passkey if an applicant is using this
-				tour_id: id of the tour
-				requested_times: ISO8601 Time string array, length min.
-1, max.
-3
-			response: 200 or 400
-			response_type: status code
-			description: Both an Applicant or an Advisor can use this endpoint.

 		/fair #
 		method: post